pottmar/ACT-test/pages/mydoc/ontology.md

 **ACT Ontology Modifier Removal:** The Oracle script to remove modifiers can be found [here](https://pitt.box.com/s/zqnavsqx9j01dl2xtue9zsv4es43bh4a).

 ## Ontology Installation
 All of the ontology installation files can be found in [this repository](https://pitt.box.com/s/qoj5afssw4oz3v27ipmfidhitmgya9nt).
+The ontology archive and its associated files can be accessed [here](https://pitt.box.com/s/qoj5afssw4oz3v27ipmfidhitmgya9nt).

 Installation instructions for the current ontology can be found [here](https://pitt.box.com/s/jf2mupczvclzzxtmfvdd6pn1bytg1z1v).